PatrickKutch/VNF_Tool/README.txt

 # VNF_Tool
 This is just a simple tool I wrote to do some testing for some NFV/VNF work I'm doing.
+I like the ability to read from a PCAP file and send data.
+Gives me a repeatable set of data to test with.

 It basically takes data from a source (either an ethernet device, or a PCAP file) does any optional manipulation (SRC/DEST MAC, VLAN TAG, RAW data) and blasts it out to another device if specified.